telerik/maui-docs/controls/itemscontrol/itemscontrol-key-features.md

 slug: itemscontrol-key-features
 ---

-# Telerik ItemsControl for .NET MAUI - Key Features
+# Key Features

 The purpose of this help article is to show you the key features of the **RadItemsControl** control.

-## Define the ItemsControl:
+## Define the ItemsControl

+**ItemsSource** property defines the collection of the items that will popula

 ```XAML
 <telerikMauiControls:RadItemsControl/>